 Idiopathic Pulmonary Fibrosis (IPF) & Social Security Disability

 Idiopathic Pulmonary Fibrosis (IPF) is categorized by the Social Security Administration (SSA) under section 3.02 – Chronic Respiratory Disorders.
 People with this condition have a typical survival rate of only 3 to 5 years.
 Given this grim prognosis, the SSA has made Idiopathic Pulmonary Fibrosis (IPF) one of 88 conditions listed for Compassionate Allowance.
 An individual with IPF can qualify for faster disability approval thanks to the guidelines of this SSA Compassionate Allowance.

-When filing a claim for Social Security Disability Benefits, a person with IPF should provide ample medical evidence to the SSA.
-The SSA requires certain Medical Evidence of Record (MER) when evaluating an applicant for Social Security Disability benefits.
+When filing a disability claim, a person with IPF should provide ample medical evidence to the SSA.
+The SSA requires certain Medical Evidence of Record (MER) when evaluating an applicant.
 The applicant should present a clinical history and diagnostic examination of specific impairments.
 Biopsy reports, pulmonary tests, echocardiograms, and arterial blood gas studies (ABGs) are highly important as well.

 The SSA will typically enlist a physician experienced in the management of IPF to review this information.
 The patient’s response to treatment is also of critical import.

 Getting Social Security Disability Insurance (SSDI) Benefits for IPF

 Although the Compassionate Allowance expedites the SSDI application process, it does not guarantee approval.
 From time to time, a claimant under these guidelines will still get denied for Social Security Disability Benefits.
 If the Social Security Administration (SSA) denies a claim for benefits under Compassionate Allowance, there are several reasons.